Plebware/Plebware.github.io/author/non-fiction/silent-battles/_posts/2026-08-11-silent-battles-part-3-moldy-viennas.md

 Because if you don't laugh at some of the ridiculous things life throws at you, you might just sit down and cry.

-But underneath the humour is frustration.
+But underneath the humor is frustration.

 I'm hungry.